seun829/RecycloAI/README.md

 - HTML, CSS, JavaScript, and Python used
 - /data is where all the training data lives, python scripts in /src were used to fetch and put the data in the correct folder.
 A training script is included in /src and the best model was saved as a best_efficientnet_model.pth
 - /static holds all css and js files, along with a json with all of the charities and their info.
 It includes the html templates as well, listed under /templates.
-- Other miscellaneous python files are used for integrating local guidelines and login information
+- Other miscellaneous python files are used for integrating local guidelines and login information under /misc
 - recycloai.db holds all the relevant user information
 ---

 ## Objectives:
-- Determine output class of an object at hand
+- Determine output class of an object at hand using an image from file upload or camera(i.e phone)
 - Combine with local guidelines + context given to reach a final recyclability consensus
 - Give a tip relating to that object
 - Update progress bars + logs